Visiting Monkey Park Iwatayama in Kyoto, Japan

-Japan has many unique animal experiences like the Asahiyama Zoo in Hokkaido where you can view penguins waddling around right next to you, Owl Cafes where you can pet and hold the most darling birds you’ll ever lay eyes on, and even a monkey park and preservation area that sits on top of a beautiful mountain overlooking Kyoto.
+Japan has many unique animal experiences like the Asahiyama Zoo in Hokkaido where you can view penguins waddling around right next to you, in Nara, there is a park full of wild deer that will politely bow to you for a biscuit, and even a monkey park and preservation area that sits on top of a beautiful mountain overlooking Kyoto.

 Welcome to Monkey Park Iwatayama where, for a very short hike and 550¥, you can visit a mountain that is home to many snow monkeys (also known as Japanese macaques).

-As you walk along the path to Monkey Park you’ll be surrounded by the beauty of the Oi River that flows through the Arashiyama Forest area.
+As you walk along the path to get to Monkey Park Iwatayama you’ll be surrounded by the beauty of the Oi River that flows through the Arashiyama Forest area which is beautiful at sunrise!

-Then you’ll reach an entrance gate where you will pay your entrance fee and receive some information to read on your adventure to the top.
-To make things easier we included this information below.
+From there you’ll walk the path to the Monkey Park Iwatayama entrance gate where you will pay your entrance fee and receive some information to read on your adventure to the top.

-1. Don’t stare into the monkeys eyes.
-They consider it a threat and some will become aggressive.
+1. Don’t stare into the monkey’s eyes.
+It might seem silly, but most of the time monkeys consider staring at them a threat and might become aggressive.

 2. Don’t touch the monkeys.
-This is for the safety of the monkeys but also for your safety as they tend to be a bit territorial, especially when it comes to their offspring!
+Again, this is not only for the safety of the monkeys but also for your safety as they tend to be a bit territorial, especially when it comes to their babies!

-3. Don’t feed the monkeys outside of the hut.
+3. Don’t feed the monkeys outside of the hut located in the park.
 This causes trouble with them approaching visitors and can lead to aggression.
-Alternate?
-For 100¥ there are peanuts and apples available for purchase.
-These are located inside the air-conditioned hut that will also allow access to feeding areas.
+But, for 100¥ there are peanuts and apples available for purchase.
+These treats are located inside the air-conditioned hut that will also allow access to feeding areas.
+Don’t worry, the monkeys are still free to roam, you are putting yourself in a cage instead! 🙂

 1. Located 525ft (160m) above sea level This isn’t just a park to view monkeys.
 It also has an amazing skyline view of Kyoto, you can even see Kyoto Tower in the distance when it isn’t cloudy!

-2. It is about a 20 minute mountain hike that can be a little steep at times so make sure you bring water and comfortable shoes.
+2. As I said before, it is a 20-minute mountain hike that can be a little steep at times so make sure you bring water and comfortable shoes.
 We didn’t find this hike to be particularly challenging but wouldn’t recommend it to those who have trouble walking at steeper inclines.
-If you do get tired there are many “resting areas” along the trail.
+If you do get tired there are many resting areas along the trail.

-4. Outside you are able to get up close to the many monkeys that reside here but just keep in mind that you are not allowed to touch them.
+4. In the outside area, you are able to get up close to the many monkeys that reside here but just keep in mind that you are not allowed to touch them and it’s best to still keep your distance.
+There is also a playground area with a slide for kids to enjoy!

 Address: 〒616-0007 8, Arashiyama Genrokuzan-cho, Nishikyo-ku, Kyoto-shi